About Salemi

 Castle Normanno-Svebo

-In its current version, it can be dated between 1070 and 1130, the period when the great Count Roger of Normandy, with the help of Arab workers, rebuilt it, possibly on an ancient pre-existing fortification.
+Castle Normanno-Svebo stands proudly as the quintessential symbol of Salemi.
+Its current iteration, dating between 1070 and 1130, reflects the efforts of Count Roger of Normandy, who, with the assistance of Arab workers, reconstructed it—possibly on the foundations of an ancient pre-existing fortification.

 Piazza Alicia Salemi

-The square has two main buildings that represent the forces that govern the lives of its citizens: the Norman-Swabian castle and the ruins of the former Mother Church.
+Welcome to Piazza Alicia Salemi, a square steeped in historical resonance, commemorating the ancient name of the city, “Galicia.”
+This vibrant square is adorned with two significant buildings that embody the forces governing the lives of Salemi’s citizens: the iconic Norman-Swabian castle and the evocative ruins of the former Mother Church.

 It’s a nice article to read about Salemi but is there any info about restaurants or any bars in the city?
 It’s good to know about places with a good food.